FREQUENTLY ASKED QUESTIONS

 Cotija is more for your Instagram than for your mouth.
 It looks pretty, but it rarely carries a flavor worth tasting, and, plainly, it's not a Tex-Mex-approved cheese.
 At KDT, we're more interested in how things taste than how they look.
 We use a cheddar / monterey jack blend that will give your breakfast taco more punch.

 Can I reheat my tacos?

-Your breakfast tacos will arrive hot.
+Your breakfast tacos are served hot, ready to eat.
 If you're saving them for later, ain't no shame in stickin' 'em in the microwave (for less than 1 min each) if you want to get them piping!
 (Just please, take off the foil.)